 When final-offer arbitration began in New Jersey, employers and unions arguably had little information about arbitrators' behavior and whether agents could influence outcomes.
-Figure 1 plots the pattern of agent usage by employers and unions over time.
-In 1978, the first year of arbitration in New Jersey for police and fire employees, both sides use an agent in only 31% of arbitration cases.
-By the end of our sample, however, employers and unions both hire agents in 82% of all cases.
-The largest portion of the increase results from a decrease in the fraction of arbitration cases in which the union hires an agent but the employer does not.
-One explanation we explore later in the paper for this pattern is that some parties (particularly employers) only learned about the benefits of agents over time.
+Figure 1 plots the pattern of agent use by employers and unions over time.
+In 1978, the first year of arbitration in New Jersey for police and fire employees, both sides used an agent in only 31% of arbitration cases.
+By the end of our sample, however, employers and unions both hired agents in 82% of all cases.
+The largest portion of the increase resulted from a decrease in the fraction of arbitration cases in which the union hired an agent but the employer did not.
+One explanation we explore later in the paper for this pattern is that some parties (particularly employers) learned about the benefits of agents only over time.

 Figure 2 displays how employer victory rates over time correlate with the differential use of third-party representation.
 The solid line plots the fraction of cases won by the employer each year.
-The bottom time series represents the fraction of cases the employer uses an agent minus the fraction of cases the union uses an agent.
-This difference has become much less negative over time, so that by the end of the sample, third-party representation rates for employers and unions are almost equal.
-The two series track each other remarkably well.
-A regression of the employer victory rate on the difference in agent usage yields a coefficient estimate of .47 (s.e.=.16) with an adjusted R-squared of .32.
+The bottom time series represents the fraction of cases in which the employer used an agent minus the fraction of cases in which the union used an agent.
+This difference became much less negative over time, so that by the end of the sample, third-party representation rates for employers and unions were almost equal.
+The two series tracked each other remarkably well.
+A regression of the employer victory rate on the difference in agent use yielded a coefficient estimate of .47 (s.e. = .16) with an adjusted R^2 of .32.
 Taken together, these descriptive data suggest that agents play a crucial role in influencing outcomes in this arbitration system.

-3. Baseline Model
+III.
+Baseline Model

-In this section, we model the choices of the arbitrator and the adversarial parties in finaloffer arbitration.
-The sequence of final-offer arbitration is as follows: first, the union and employer each choose whether to hire an agent, then each side submits a final offer to the arbitrator, and finally the arbitrator chooses one of the final offers without compromise.
+In this section, we model the choices of the arbitrator and the adversarial parties in final-offer arbitration.
+The sequence of final-offer arbitration is as follows.
+First, the union and employer each chooses whether to hire an agent, then each side submits a final offer to the arbitrator, and finally the arbitrator chooses one of the final offers without compromise.
 In contrast to previous work, both parties are allowed to be risk averse.
-We work backwards to solve for the optimal choices to see whether the benefits and costs of third-party representation are structured so as to create a prisoner's dilemma for some of the bargaining pairs.
-In Section 5, we will explore two extensions to this baseline model: learning about the benefits of agents and agents as information providers.
+We work backward to solve for the optimal choices to see whether the benefits and costs of third-party representation are structured so as to create a prisoner's dilemma for some of the bargaining pairs.
+In section V, we explore two extensions to this baseline model: learning about the benefits of agents and agents as information providers.